Shenzhaolong1330/DOPT/README.md

 Run "_\_\_4\_\_.ipynb_" in environment that satisfies "_requirements.txt_".

 ## 3. Maintaince
+Due to the limitation of the upload file size of github, the complete program and file structure can be obtained at the following link: https://pan.baidu.com/s/1MlpY8gL8s3dqspWe2lPCdQ?pwd=4zcx.

 For any technical issues, please contact Zhaolong Shen (shenzhaolong1330@buaa.edu.cn) or Quan Quan (qq_buaa@buaa.edu.cn).